Customer Charter and Protocol

 Alternatively, buses are also available and of course, there is always walking if you live locally.

 You can buy your tickets at Draíocht's Box Office in person.
 This way you are able to see the theatre layout and view the selection of seats available and so be sure of getting the best possible view of the stage.
-You will be able to pay by cash, cheque, credit card or laser card.
+You will be able to pay by cash, cheque, credit or debit card.

 If you don't have the time to spare to book your tickets at the Box Office in person, then the quickest way is simply to get on the phone.
 Our Box Office number is 01-885 2622.
-You will need to have your credit card or laser card details ready before you ring.
+You will need to have your credit or debit card details ready before you ring.
 It will also be useful to have an idea where you would like to sit in the theatre (you can always ask the Box Office for advice).
 Booking by phone incurs no booking fee.

 There is also the possibility of buying your tickets on the night enabling you to go to the theatre at the last minute without the need to pre-book.
 However, this does have drawbacks.
 It does not guarantee that you will get a good seat or, if it is a popular production you may not get a seat at all!